PoCInnovation/Workshops/software/06.Nest/README.md

 You can now update the previously created `getArticle` function to take a title as a route `@Param()`.
 Add debug logs again to check if you are correctly receiving it :rocket:

-> We'll use this param later to search for this title in our mocked article DB :wink:
+> We'll use this param later to search for this title in our mocked article DB 😉

 ### Step 2.3: PUT request to update data